UniMath/agda-unimath/src/graph-theory/dependent-reflexive-graphs.lagda.md

 - A family of elements `Bᵣ : (x : A₀) (y : B₀ x) → B₁ (Aᵣ x) y y` witnessing the reflexivity of `B₁` over the reflexivity `Aᵣ` of `A₁`.

-This definition may appear overly general.
-However, one can observe that the type of reflexive graphs itself is [equivalent](foundation-core.equivalences.md) to the type of dependent reflexive graphs over the [terminal reflexive graph](graph-theory.terminal-reflexive-graphs.md).
+To see that this is a sensible definition of dependent reflexive graphs, observe that the type of reflexive graphs itself is [equivalent](foundation-core.equivalences.md) to the type of dependent reflexive graphs over the
+[terminal reflexive graph](graph-theory.terminal-reflexive-graphs.md).
 Furthermore, [graph homomorphisms](graph-theory.morphisms-reflexive-graphs.md)
 into the [universal reflexive graph](graph-theory.universal-reflexive-graph.md)